epfl-ada/ada-2021-project-radar/README.md

 - Using the AllSides data, look at whether the difference in positivity score correlates with the bias of the outlet.
 - Consider for each quote, the average bias of the outlets which reported it.

-### Political issues
+### Political topics

-In identifying political topics we will go with a hybrid approach:
+In identifying political topics we went with a hybrid approach which was different from what we planned for, but the data did not allow something else (we know of):

-- **Extract quotes covering the most prominent topics (e.g. gun control, Obamacare, abortion...)**
+- **Extract quotes using LDA**
-  - Obtain a list of topics (see for example [Pew 2016](https://www.pewresearch.org/politics/2016/07/07/4-top-voting-issues-in-2016-election/)) and use regular expressions to extract relevant quotes.
-- **Find less obvious topics or subtopics (e.g. scandals or shootings with short-lived media attention)**
-  - We can remove classes of words (stopwords, adjectives, verbs) and iteratively check the most frequent word after the filtering
-  - Use a more automatic method such as LDA, e.g. with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html).
+- **Assign topics to quotes using regular expressions**

 ### Language